Rabiʿa al-ʿAdawiyya’s Radical Love for God and the Orthodox Christian Tradition

 for yourself alone, grant me then the beauty of your Face.

 We read in the Book of Proverbs—traditionally attributed to Solomon— “The fear of the Lord is the beginning of wisdom” (9:10).
 While the fear of God has its use, as it helps set a person on the path towards him, the scripture calls it the beginning for a reason, and we never want to end where we started.
 St. Anthony the Great demonstrates this when he says, "I no longer fear God, but I love Him.
 For love casts out fear."
-These words testify to how the father of monasticism had taken 1 John 4:18 to heart and was now living in God’s perfect love.
+These words testify to how the father of monasticism had taken 1 John 4:18 to heart and was living in God’s perfect love.

-Further, because the Islamic view of Paradise is often mischaracterized as purely carnal, it is worth noting that Rabiʿa’s profound love for God above all desires is not unique among Muslims.
-For instance, the Prophet Muhammad’s grandson Husayn ibn ʿAli, who himself would choose to be martyred on the plains of Karbala, Iraq rather than to submit to injustice, is quoted as saying, “There are those who worship God only in fear [of hell], and that is the worship of slaves; there are those who worship God in covetousness [of Paradise] and that is the worship of merchants; but there are those who worship God in thankfulness and this is the worship of free men; it is the best of worship.”
+Further, because the Islamic view of Paradise is often mischaracterized as purely carnal, it is worth noting that Rabiʿa’s profound love for God above all else is not unique among Muslims.
+For instance, the Prophet Muhammad’s grandson Husayn ibn ʿAli, who would choose to be martyred on the plains of Karbala rather than to submit to injustice, is quoted as saying, “There are those who worship God only in fear [of hell], and that is the worship of slaves; there are those who worship God in covetousness [of Paradise] and that is the worship of merchants; but there are those who worship God in thankfulness and this is the worship of free men; it is the best of worship.”